 Pursue OEM business only AFTER you’ve established products under your own brand.
-It not only will provide you with a product that will be more stable and attractive to potential OEM partners, but you’ve got your own branded business to sustain you no matter what happens with your partner.
+It not only will provide you with a product that will be more well-known and attractive to potential OEM partners.
+But then you’ve got your own branded business to sustain you, no matter what happens with your partner.

-Another smart way to use OEMs is to “harvest” a volume product which may soon be heading for decline and is a product which you don’t intend to continue major investments.
-If you can get such a deal, it can be great way to maximize end-of-life revenue with minimum incremental investment.
+Another smart way to use OEMs is to “harvest” a volume product that may soon be heading for decline.
+This is a product that you don’t intend to continue significant investments in.
+If you can get such a deal, it can be a great way to maximize end-of-life revenue, with minimal incremental investment.

 Offer another price point

-A strategy that can be used successfully in some cases (but is a bit dangerous) is to use an OEM to offer another price point in the market, one that you choose not to address with your own brand.
+A strategy that can be used successfully in some cases (but is a bit dangerous) is to use an OEM to offer another price point in the market.
+This is a price point that you choose not to address with your own brand.
 More often you would do this with your own alternative brand or sub-brand.
-But there are instances where this investment might not make sense.
-Special care should be taken if the hardware or software OEM is to fill a lower price point rather than a higher one–care needs to be taken so that your own brand’s share or margins aren’t eroded significantly.
+But there are instances where this marketing investment might not make sense.
+Special care should be taken if the hardware or software OEM is to fill a lower price point rather than a higher one.
+In this case, extreme care needs to be taken so that your own brand’s share or margins aren’t eroded significantly.

 There are some instances in the marketplace where 1+1 does indeed equal 3.
-In these cases it may make sense to team with a software OEM to gain the advantages of product integration with a key partner product in your market, offering them as a single, integrated solution.
-Just be very wary of the “integration project from hell” that goes on forever–then under-performs the forecast as discussed above.
+In these cases, it may make sense to team with a software OEM partner to gain the advantages of product integration with their key product in your market.
+This enables you to offer the market a single, integrated solution.
+Just be very wary of the “integration project from hell” that goes on forever.
+One that hen under-performs the forecast, as discussed above.

-The bottom line is that learning to partner with a hardware or software OEM is often a very important part of success in the tech business.
-I strongly recommend that most everyone pursue this type of business, IF it appears to make sense after a full analysis.
+The bottom line is that learning to partner with a hardware or software OEM can be a very important part of tech business success.
+I strongly recommend that almost everyone pursue this type of business, if it appears to make sense after a full analysis.
 However, I recommend you do it only as part of a balanced, overall revenue strategy.
-Tread carefully and wisely and this may be the distribution channel that makes a break-even, or modestly-profitable business into a big winner.
-It’s easy to say you want OEM revenue, but like most things in business doing it right is hard–the devil’s always in the details.
+Tread carefully and wisely.
+If you do, this may be the distribution channel that makes a break-even, or modestly-profitable business into a big winner.
+It’s easy to say you want OEM revenue.
+But like most things in business, doing it right is hard.
+The devil’s always in the details.

-That’s how I think OEM strategy best fits into a typical high tech business.
-Post a comment and let us know how YOU approach hardware and software OEM relationships–I look forward to your opinions.
+That’s how I think OEM strategy best fits into a typical high-tech business.
+Post a comment and let me know how YOU approach hardware and software OEM relationships.
+I look forward to your opinions.